WILX-TV: Allocation and construction of channel 10

 In 1953, two companies—Sparton Broadcasting and the Jackson Broadcasting and Telecasting Corporation—requested that the Federal Communications Commission (FCC) assign channel 10 to Parma, Michigan, while a third—Triad Association—requested its assignment to the nearby community of Onondaga, south of Lansing.
 The commission made the assignment to Parma and Onondaga in January 1954, denying a competing bid to place channel 10 at Coldwater.
 The site was necessary to maintain proper spacing to other channel 10 stations at Milwaukee; Columbus, Ohio; and London, Ontario.

 With the assignment in place, the FCC took applications for channel 10.
 Booth Radio and Television Stations (owner of Jackson radio station WIBM), Triad, and Jackson Broadcasting and Telecasting (owner of Jackson radio station WKHM) all applied.
 The fourth bid came from the Television Corporation of Michigan (TCM), a firm with close ties to Lansing Broadcasting, owner of Lansing radio station WILS.
 At the time, WILS was operating WILS-TV (channel 54), an early ultra high frequency (UHF) station.
 The fifth and final applicant for channel 10 was Michigan State College, which sought approval to build a commercial station.
 The college was already experienced in educational television.
 It owned the Lansing area's other UHF television station, WKAR-TV (channel 60).

-In September 1954, TCM and Michigan State College combined their bids after the former company made a proposal for a shared-time operation, Under the new proposal, the college would build the facility and lease it to Television Corporation of Michigan.
+In September 1954, TCM and Michigan State College combined their bids after the former company made a proposal for a shared-time operation.
+Under the new proposal, the college would build the facility and lease it to Television Corporation of Michigan.
 The two groups, each with separate licenses, would broadcast at different times each day; the Michigan State station would be on air 38 hours a week, only slightly less than WKAR-TV was operating.
 The proposal came at a time when both groups were disappointed by their UHF television stations in Lansing.
 WILS was selling channel 54, while Michigan State officials had discovered viewers were not buying the converters needed to view UHF stations at the rate they had hoped, crimping the effectiveness of channel 60.
-According to John Pomeroy, president of WILS and TCM, the Michigan State–TCM petition called for the station to broadcast with the maximum high-band VHF power of 316,000 watts from a 1,000 ft tower.
+According to John Pomeroy, president of WILS and TCM, the Michigan State–TCM petition called for the station to broadcast with the maximum high-band very high frequency (VHF) power of 316,000 watts from a 1,000 ft tower.
 This would provide at least secondary coverage within 70 mi of Parma–Onondaga, including Lansing proper.
 In 1955, Armand L. Hunter, the director of educational television at Michigan State College, noted that the existing operation of channel 60 did not justify the $300,000 annual expense to operate it.
 The college's entrance into the channel 10 proposal led to some concern by state legislators that Michigan State was entering into competition with private broadcasters; college officials stated that the station would not be built with tax dollars and that the university would recoup its investment in the form of lease payments to Television Corporation of Michigan.